Asian Text, Global Context

 Late Bird/On-site: USD 250

-The conference fee includes daily buffet lunch, morning and afternoon break refreshments, and one buffet dinner with a cultural show.
-The conference hotel, and most hotels in Siem Reap where participants may choose to stay, will include a breakfast buffet with the room rate.
-The 26th January optional anthropological program is priced separately.
+The conference fee includes a daily buffet lunch, daily morning and afternoon break refreshments, and one buffet dinner with a cultural show.
+The conference hotel, and most hotels in Diliman, The Philippines, where participants may choose to stay, will include a breakfast buffet with the room rate.
+The 8th February optional anthropological excursion is priced separately.